Building Magnetic Hysteresis in Holography: Discussion

 \section{Discussion}

 In this paper, we have studied the magnetic properties of the strongly interacting system using gauge/gravity duality.
 To do this, we first defined the magnetization of the boundary theory in terms of the bulk data using the `scaling symmetry' trick.
-Then, we applied it to a specific model and confirmed that the formula agreed with the magnetization obtained from the holographic renormalization and satisfied thermodynamics laws.
+Then, we applied it to a specific model and confirmed that the formula (\ref{MagnetizationGeneral}) agreed with the magnetization obtained from the holographic renormalization and the corresponding magnetization satisfied thermodynamics laws.
 In our model, the magnetization comes from the condensation of the scalar field due to the spontaneous symmetry(discrete $\mathbb{Z}_2$) breaking.
 By introducing a coupling between magnetic field and the real scalar, we showed that a spontaneous magnetization occurs in our model.
-Using these gravity backgrounds admitted in our model, we constructed the Landau-Ginzburg type potential in terms of bulk data just below the critical temperature.
-In the case without a magnetic field, we provided the closed form of the potential (\ref{V1}) in terms of the on-shell actions and the expectation values which can be easily obtained by a simple numerical calculation.
-This formula gives us a systematic way to relate the black hole physics to the Landau-Ginzburg type effective theory.
-As a by-product, We obtained magnon mass and its self-couplings from this effective potential.

 Also, we analyzed the field theory systems with the magnetic field dual to the magnetic hairy black branes.
-Using the black brane solutions, we found the corresponding Landau-Ginzburg potentials under varying the magnetic field.
-This fact tells us that the gravity theory seems to be a kind of Landau-Ginzburg model.
-Since it is difficult to quantize Landau-Ginzberg Models in a generic situation, one can see the reason why quantization of the gravity theory is so hard without any dual description.
-Our result provide another direct explanation for difficulty of quantum gravity.
+Using the black brane solutions, we showed that the set of successive solutions with varying magnetic field described the magnetic hysteresis.
+The hysteresis curve we obtained can be compared to models in condensed matter physics\cite{Bertotti1998}.
+In addition, we also obtained hysteresis behavior of the charge density.

-The effective potential implies that the magnetization hysteresis can be generated by slowly varying magnetic field.
-In this hysteresis process, the time scale of the variation and the thermal fluctuations are very important.
-So we assume very slow change of the system and we argued that thermal fluctuations are very small due to the low temperature.
+The magnetization hysteresis can be generated by slowly varying magnetic field.
+In this hysteresis process, the time scale of the variation is important.
+So we assume very slow change of the system.
 More detailed discussion would be interesting as a future direction.
 In addition to the issues, our resulting hysteresis has rapidly varying shapes and the fragmentation can make the shapes more smoothly.
 However, we did not consider the fragmentation of magnetization because the corresponding black brane solution is not easy to obtain.
 Thus we leave it as another future study.

 As a final comment, it is expected that the magnetization and the charge carrier density are proportional to the Hall resistivity and longitudinal conductivity, respectively.
 Therefore, there exists hysteresis behavior of these quantities~\cite{Bao2013,Chang2013,Barzola2012} .
 A study on this subject will be reported soon \cite{KimSeo}.